hicknhack-software/keepassxc/docs/QUICKSTART.md

 1. Choose a path to store the shared credentials to
 1. Generate a password for this share database

 The export file will not be generated automatically.
-Instead, each time the database is saved, the file get's written.
+Instead, each time the database is saved, the file gets written.
 If an old file is present, the old file will be overwritten!
-The file should be written to a location that is accessable by others.
+The file should be written to a location that is accessible by others.
 An easy setup is a network share or storing the file inside the cloud.

 <img src="./KeeShare/Share-Group.png" height="600" width="800" alt="KeePassXC Group Sharing Settings">

 ### Using Shared Credentials

 Checking _Allow import_ in the Sharing settings of the database enables you to receive credentials from others.
-KeePass will watch sharing sources and import any changes immideatly into your database using the synchronization feature.
+KeePass will watch sharing sources and import any changes immoderately into your database using the synchronization feature.

 1. Create a group for import
 1. Open the edit sheet on that group